pydio/pydio-doc-admin-guide/workspaces/workspaces_additional_features/user-editable_text_metadata.md

 To add some metadata fields, simply follow the steps :

-+ In the “Repository Features” of a workspace configuration panel, make sure a MetaStore is defined, and add a “Text Metadata” plugin to the stack.
++ In the “Workspace Features” of a workspace configuration panel, make sure a MetaStore is defined, and add a “Text Metadata” plugin to the stack.
 + You can see a replicable set of three fiels :
     - Meta Field: a technical name for the field.
 Please use only alphanumerical characters.
 See below for specific keywords.
     - Meta Label: will be displayed to the user